novucs/microbit-morsecode/README.md

 - Maximum size is 65535 bytes.
 The micro:bit will run out of memory before being able to read it all in (micro:bits have 16KB RAM).
 So this should be plenty of data to send.
-- All this conetent should be encrypted using SpeckCipher.
+- All this content should be encrypted using SpeckCipher.

 END
 - HI, 1 bit